adobe/aquarium-fish/README.md

 7. Make sure the Application status is "DEALLOCATED"

 To use with Jenkins - you can install [Aquarium Net Jenkins](https://github.com/adobe/aquarium-net-jenkins) cloud plugin to dynamically allocate the required resources.
-Don't forget to add the served labels to the cloud and you will be ready to go.
+Don't forget to add the served Labels to the cluster and you will be ready to go.

 ### Users policy